Punjab Engineering College: History

 PEC was established in 1921 in Mughalpura, a suburb of Lahore, Punjab, erstwhile British India as the Mughalpura Technical College.
 In 1923, the name was changed to Maclagan Engineering College to honour Sir Edward Maclagan, the then Governor of Punjab.
 In 1939, the name was again changed to Punjab College of Engineering and Technology.

 In 1932 the institution became affiliated with the University of Punjab for awarding a bachelor's degree in engineering.
 After partition in 1947, the college was relocated to Roorkee in India and was renamed East Punjab College of Engineering.
 In the year 1950, the word East was dropped.
 Towards the end of December 1953, the college shifted to its present campus in Chandigarh as an affiliated campus of Panjab University.
 In October 2003, the Government of India recognized the college as a Deemed University and thereafter it became known as Punjab Engineering College (Deemed University).

 In 1994 this institution was adjudged the best technical college in India by the National Foundation of Engineers.
 It occupies an area of 146 acres and offers Bachelor of Engineering degrees in various specializations.

+PEC has historically differed from Central Educational Institutions (CEIs) by not providing a 27% OBC reservation.
+Following the Central Educational Institutions (Reservation in Admission) Act, 2006, PEC—a "Deemed to be University" under the Chandigarh Administration—argued it was a UT-funded institute rather than a CEI, exempting it from the mandate.
+This was legally challenged in 2018 (Gujar Samaj Kalyan Parishad v.
+PEC), where the Punjab and Haryana High Court upheld PEC's stance, ruling that its indirect funding through the UT administration meant the 2006 Act did not automatically apply.
+However, a 2025 Supreme Court directive has recently mandated a phased implementation of the OBC quota for Chandigarh-governed institutes, starting at 3% for the 2025–26 session and rising to 27% over six years.
+Currently, PEC operates on a 50-50 split between the Chandigarh (Home State) and All India (Other State) quotas.

 Presently there are twelve post-graduate courses leading to a Master of Engineering degree.
 Facilities for post-graduate studies exist for regular and part-time students.
 The college has facilities for research work leading to the award of the PhD degree in engineering in certain selected fields of different disciplines.